 Hoya australis is part of the Apocynaceae family and it's native range is N. Borneo, New Guinea to SW.
 Pacific.

 Leaves are elliptic to ovate in shape and either glabrous or occasionally very slightly pubescent.
-This cultivar 'Bordvare' has a deep red tinge to the younger leaves.
+The tricolour variety has beautiful watercoloured splashed leaves with new growth appearing a deep pink.

 Pot: 12cm diameter.

 Featured in Alicante pot 15cm.

 Ceramic pot not included.

 Light: Hoya australis can handle short periods hours of direct sunlight (not midday sun) and will be happiest in a bright indirectly lit spot.

 Air Humidity: Average humidity is fine but to increase humidity group plants together, mist them, use a humidifier or place your plant on a watered pebble tray.

 Watering: Water moderately during the growing season and reduce watering in winter.
 These plants are very succulent so hold on to moisture well.